Independent Together: How The Freelance Community Can Benefit From Each Other7 min read

 3. Shift / Gig based workflow (aka forced freelancers)

-Often, this person did not chose to be freelance, but their employer forced them to be.
+Often, this person did not choose to be freelance, but their employer forced them to be.
 Their workflow is mostly shift based.
-Even though they cater to consumers, they have only two or three clients they get paid from: a driver that works for Uber and Lyft for example.
+Even though they cater to consumers, they have only two or three clients they get paid from, a driver that works for Uber and Lyft for example.